kingluddite/web-dev-notes/development/tools/dev-servers/mamp.md

  ServerName webpack-fun.local
 </VirtualHost>
 ```

+`$ sudo killall -HUP mDNSResponder`

+* That will flush your Mac's DNS cache, so it doesn't get confused by any changes you've made to the Hosts file

 * I am assumuning that you altered the default MAMP config and moved the server root to `~/Sites`
 * For Every domain name you added inside your host file you will need to add a `<VirtualHost>` block